 Step 1: Heat the oil in a large pot over medium heat.
 Add the carrots and onion and cook for 5 minutes or until the onions are translucent.
 Add the garlic and butter and cook until fragrant.

-Step 2: Sprinkle in the flour and cook for 2-3 minutes.
+Step 2: Sprinkle in the flour and toast for 2-3 minutes.
+The flour should be lightly browned.

 Step 4: Add in the broccoli florets and cover.
 Simmer for 10-15 minutes, or until the broccoli is tender.